 himself, or be cast away?

-26 For whosoever shall be ashamed of me and of my words, of him shall
+26 For whosoever shall be ashamed of me and of my words, of

 the Son of man be ashamed, when he shall come in his own glory, and in

 27 But I tell you of a truth, there be some standing here, which shall